telerik/kendo-react-inputs/docs/overview.md

 The Slider lets users select a value from a predefined range.
 The values can be increased or decreased over a pre-defined step by dragging a handle along the track, or by clicking the side arrow buttons.
 The component supports two modes of display&mdash;horizontal and vertical.

-## See Also
+## Suggested Links

-Articles related to the Inputs package of the Kendo UI for React suite:
+Articles on Kendo UI Inputs components for React:

 * [Get Started with the MaskedTextBox Component](...)
 * [Client-Side API Reference of the MaskedTextBox Component](...)